pradnyashil012/cryptonaukri-backend/readme.md

 - /fetchAdminLogs = to fetch admin logs [GET]
 - /dashboard = To get admin dashboard data [GET]
 - /jobToApprove/:jobID = To approve a job [POST]
+- /internshipToApprove/:internshipID = To approve an internship [POST]

 ### Todo List :
 - ~~Adding Endpoint for Updating Password.~~